barty-s/client_list_app/README.md

 - datetime - To format date and time inputs, and to get the current date which is used in the countdown function.
 - os - To clear the terminal screen after the user selects an action.
 This allows for better UX by displaying the data relevant to the action and avoid excessive scrolling.
 - termcolor - To add color to various print statements to improve UX.
-- time - To use the sleep() function so as to improve UX and slow down the speed of the messages being displayed.
+- time - To use the sleep() function to improve UX and slow down the speed of the messages being displayed.

 ## Testing